apalala/grako/README.rst

 * 38_ Trace output uses color if the colorama_ package is installed.
 Also, the vertical size of trace logs was reduced to three lines per entry.

-* 40_ The widht and the separator used in parse traces are now configurable with keyword arguments.
+* 40_ The widtn and the separator used in parse traces are now configurable with keyword arguments.

 .. _37: https://bitbucket.org/apalala/grako/issue/37/
 .. _38: https://bitbucket.org/apalala/grako/issue/38/